bertm/Restrict-Categories/readme.txt

 = I messed up and somehow prevented the Administrator account from seeing certain categories! =

-Restrict Categories is an opt-in plugin.
-By default, every role has access to every category, depending on the capabilities.
+This fork of Restrict Categories has strict behaviour.
+By default, no role can post in any category except for the default one: every category is restricted.
-If you check a category box in a certain role, such as Administrator, you will <em>restrict</em> that role to viewing only those categories.
+If you check a category box in a certain role, such as Administrator, you will lift the restriction for this category/role combination.

-To fix this, go to <em>Settings > Restrict Categories</em>, uncheck <em>all</em> boxes under the Administrator account and save your changes.
+To fix this, go to <em>Settings > Restrict Categories</em>, check <em>all</em> boxes under the Administrator account and save your changes.
 You can also click the Reset button to reset all changes to the default configuration.

-= How does it work when I've selected categories for a role AND a user? =

-Selecting categories for a user will <em>override</em> the categories you've selected for that user's role.

-In other words, Restrict Categories allows you complete control over groups of users while also allowing you to selectively change a setting for a single user.

 == Screenshots ==